xdavidjung/NewsScraper/README.md

                 then a default number of extractions will be taken.

     -fd <arg>   This option cannot be used without the fmt option.
-                Specify the directory of source files and a target file; if not specified, then a default will be used.
+                Specify the directory of source files and a target directory; if not specified, then a default will be used.

-    -fmt        Format the reverb news database into human readable file.
+    -fmt        Format the reverb news database into a human readable file.

     -ft <arg>   This option cannot be used without the fmt option.
-                Specify the time interval.
+                Specify a time interval.
 The files that fall into this interval will be formatted (for eg: 2012-05-01 2012-05-04); if not specified, then a default interval will be formatted.